ZachBeta/DOOM.rb/WORKLOGS.md

 ## Current Tasks

+- [ ] allow recording a game demo so we can record a player's actions and use that in testing

 - [ ] Performance Optimization
   - [ ] Profile rendering bottlenecks
   - [ ] Optimize texture caching system